hamidezrb/TeamMate/README.md

 <h1>Main idea</h1>

-TeamMate is a small web-application with the aim of helping people to find their favorite teams and join them to do volunteer things or their hobbies. this web-application gives people more opportunities to expand their social circle and make new friends and get new experiences.
+<p>TeamMate is a small web-application with the aim of helping people to find their favorite teams and join them to do volunteer things or their hobbies.
+this web-application gives people more opportunities to expand their social circle and make new friends and get new experiences. </p>
-All users who have accounts after updating their profiles they will be able to send requests to join their ideal teams and then the creator of team decides who can join their team.
+<p>All users who have accounts after updating their profiles they will be able to send requests to join their ideal teams and then
+the creator of team decides who can join their team.<p>

 <h1>Distinctiveness and Complexity</h1>